gandharvnagrani/gandharvnagrani/README.md

 - 👋 Hi, I’m @gandharvnagrani
 - 👀 I’m interested in Data Science and Software Engineering
-- 👨‍💻 Industrial Engineering Junior at the University of Toronto
+- 👨‍💻 Industrial Engineering Senior at the University of Toronto
 - 🤝 I’m looking to collaborate on any entry-level data science/software projects/internships
 - 📫 You can reach out to me on linkedin.com/in/gandharv-nagrani or @gandharvnagrani on Instagram